roodriigoooo/SoftwareDevForBusiness/README.md

 ```

 ### Fetch
+Copies the commits from the remote repository to the local one, but not does not update the branch's HEAD.
 - When we want to see what others have been working on.
 - When checking if there are updated before merging.
 - When updating our remote tracking branches.